Why Quiz Websites Need More Than Questions and Scores

 4. Show Users What to Review

-After the quiz, mention the topic areas where they missed questions.
+After the quiz, mention the topic areas where users missed questions.
+A simple review note makes the score more useful.

 5. Use Related Quizzes Naturally